vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

+bug: tap to fire in mobile doesn't work well because it's very easy to accidentally drag the position too We should compare how far or how long (time) the drag or time was and if it's a very quick tap, consider that a fire

 - do not pick up gun (disable inline when menu is open, re-enable inline when menu is closed)
+   - unbind pickup with shootable | interactable when menu is opened, rebind when menu is closed

+- make so you cannot teleport or walk thru doors and walls
+   - add mesh collidable

+   // Enable Collisions
+scene.collisionsEnabled = true;
+camera.checkCollisions = true;

+ground.checkCollisions = true;
+box.checkCollisions = true;

+ /// teleportation
+ pickBlockerMeshesSearch

 - handle entity animated offset for rotations

+- handle assigning constantly spinning meshes.
+Assign with graphQL a spinning component

 - create red door, red key
-- add spinning animation to key

-Enhancement: Load up initial ammo quota from session storage.
+Enhancement: Load up initial ammo quota from session storage?

 - local memory, has a collection of keys
 - if try to open door and has correct key, then emit door open
 - door stays open, so that's a transient entity animated to message

 - rewrite monster movement/agent without using navmesh
+  - remove navmesh DB model
+  - remove controller
+  - remove router
+  - remove NavManager
+  - modify AgentManager
+     - need replacement for plugin.getClosestPoint and getRandomPoint
+     - replacement for crowd.add agent, removeAgent, agentGoto, callback after agent reaches target

 Transient items - items that are temporarily moved, the state is stored for this session